Fastly Inc. (FSLY) Shares Down Despite Recent Market Volatility

-Fastly Inc. (NYSE: FSLY)’s stock price has decreased by -2.98 compared to its previous closing price of 13.91.
-Despite this, the company has seen a loss of -15.13% in its stock price over the last five trading days.
+Fastly Inc. (NYSE: FSLY)’s stock price has decreased by -2.02 compared to its previous closing price of 13.89.
+However, the company has seen a -8.47% decrease in its stock price over the last five trading sessions.
 Barron’s reported on 02/16/23 that Fastly Results ‘Beat All Around.’
 The Stock Soars After Receiving Upgrades.

 Is It Worth Investing in Fastly Inc. (NYSE: FSLY) Right Now?